djego/folder-structure-standard/README.md

 ## Source files

-In `application` folder you can add the code of your application for example:
+In `src` folder you can add the code of your application for example:
 - Rails project: app, lib, config, db and more.
 - Django project: apps, manage.py and more.
 - Spring project: src/main, pom.xml and more.